 Mobile User Objective System (MUOS): MUOS is a narrowband military communications satellite system that supports a worldwide, multi-service population of users in the ultra-high frequency band.
 The system provides increased communications capabilities to newer, smaller terminals while still supporting interoperability with legacy terminals.
 MUOS is designed to support users that require greater mobility, higher bit rates, and improved operational availability.

 The Navy's fourth MUOS satellite on an Atlas V booster at Cape Canaveral's Space Launch Complex-41.
 2015

 Outside the Contiguous U.S. (OCONUS) Navy Enterprise Network (ONE-Net) and Next Generation Enterprise Network (NGEN): These Navy networks deliver comprehensive, end-to-end information and telecommunication services to Navy shore commands using a common computing environment.
 The networks represent continuous evolution of the Department of the Navy enterprise networks to provide secure, net-centric data and services to Navy and Marine Corps personnel.

 With the Warfighter

 Networking on the Move (NOTM): NOTM enables maneuvering units to collaborate, access tactical database/information resources and execute digital orders.
-In response to an Urgent Needs Statement, SSC Pacific personnel working with Office of Naval Research, MARCORSYSCOM, and SSC Atlantic can rapidly integrate and field several units in support of combat operations.
+In response to an urgent needs statement, SSC Pacific personnel working with Office of Naval Research, Marine Corps System Command, and SSC Atlantic can rapidly integrate and field several units in support of combat operations.